From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Introduction

 Therefore, we aim to train a deep neural network model to perform image-to-image translation from \mpli to a \crv staining.
-Such an approach is often denoted as \textit{virtual histological staining}, which refers to computational methods that generate color-coded images of biological tissue without the need for traditional staining techniques.
+Such an approach is often denoted as \textit{virtual histological staining}, which refers to computational methods that generate color-coded images of biological tissue without the need for traditional staining techniques \cite{latonen2024}.
 The methods instead utilize optical properties of the tissue, such as birefringence, autofluorescence, scattering, or absorption to create images that emulate the appearance of stained tissue.
-A virtual \crv staining spatially aligned with \mpli would allow an application of established tools for cytoarchitectonic analysis, such as automatic cell instance segmentation \cite{upschulte2022}, for \mpli measurements.
-Furthermore, it would provide detailed registration landmarks for cross-modal registration \cite{ounkomol2018}, thereby offering the opportunity to perform joint acquisition of aligned fiber and cytoarchitecture at a larger scale than possible today.
+A virtual \crv staining spatially aligned with \mpli would allow the use of established tools for cytoarchitectonic analysis, such as automatic cell instance segmentation \cite{upschulte2022}, directly on \mpli data.
+Furthermore, identification of cell bodies would provide detailed registration landmarks for cross-modal registration \cite{ounkomol2018}, thereby offering the opportunity to perform joint acquisition of aligned fiber and cytoarchitecture at a larger scale than possible today.
+A virtual staining could, in principle, be applied to the whole brain.
+However, white matter regions remain challenging due to the predominance of glial cells, mainly oligodendrocytes forming the myelin sheath, which are not distinguishable from nerve fibers in the \mpli signal.
+Therefore, in the present study, we focus our analysis on gray matter regions.